 What happens next?

 The referee will send you a copy of the decision.
 Read it carefully.
-If the referee ruled against you, you have only 15 days from the mailing date of the decision to file an appeal with the Unemployment Compensation Board of Review.
+If the referee ruled against you, you have fifteen days from the date of the referee’s decision including weekend days to appeal the decision to the Unemployment Compensation Board of Review.
+If fifteenth day ends on the weekend, then the next business day will count as the fifteenth day.